-Now that we’ve passed the middle of winter here in the Northern hemisphere, at least the days are gradually getting a little longer.
-But, certainly here in the UK, we have at least another two or three months of cold, wet, windy and generally miserable weather to look forward to.
-So we’re still stuck indoors … Read more The best teas for a cold or sore throat
+Spring is almost here in the Northern hemisphere and the days are gradually getting a little longer.
+But, certainly here in the UK, we still have at least another month of cold, wet, windy and generally miserable weather to look forward to.
+So we’re still stuck indoors with the windows closed and the heating on … Read more The best teas for a cold or sore throat

 I love drinking tea and I love reading books: lovely, old-fashioned, printed on paper, put on a shelf, read in the bath, books.
 There are some beautiful and fascinating books about tea which contain a wealth of information not available anywhere else, not even on the internet.
 A little knowledge about the origins of tea, … Read more The best books about tea